mrciolino/wiki-backup/timeline.md

 - **[New Geskoworm](/locations/Mardun/north_geskoworm) vs. [Fywick](/locations/Mardun/Fywick)**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
 - **550 AC / 350 VY**: At age 2700 Inferno's slumber begins.
 While not dead, Inferno enters a very deep sleep which he has not waken up from.
+- **377 AC 177 VY** In a joint effort with Fywick and Kaltrosar, ReInPaDe begins its multi decade long investigation into the [Desolation of Asmal](/Events/desolation-of-asmal).

 ## Arn's Rebellion (553-555 AC / 353-355 VY)